-The recurrent interaction kernel is parametrized with: $c{exc} = 14$, $\sigma{exc} = 2$, $c{inh} = -7$, $\sigma{inh} = 6$ and the DNF is sampled at 100 points (i.e. a size of [1,100]).
-The setup is run with presenting the input time series based on recorded data in realtime (3fps) and the DNF with IP has a τ of 100ms and is updated with an Euler step width of 10ms.
-The DNF with IP is run until the parameter adaptation by IP does not change qualitatively, i.e. it has converged.
+The recurrent interaction kernel is parametrized with: $c{exc} = 14$ , $\sigma{exc} = 2$ , $c{inh} = -7$ , $\sigma{inh} = 6$ and the DNF is sampled at 100 points (i.e., a size of [1,100]).
+The setup is run with presenting the input time series based on recorded data in realtime (3 fps) and the DNF with IP has a $\tau$ of 100 ms and is updated with an Euler step width of 10 ms. The DNF with IP is run until the parameter adaptation by IP does not change qualitatively, i.e., it has converged.

-A selection of the input sequence and the corresponding output sequence of the DNF in this setup is shown in Fig. 5.
-In the top row the DNF input amplitudes (i.e. intensity) S(x) is shown for contact orientations along the y-axis of the plot for a given point in time (x-axis).
-The dark regions encode high input amplitudes at the corresponding contact orientation (y-axis), see the colorbars on the right of the figure.
-The corresponding output of the DNF for the converged IP parameters is shown in the bottom row of Fig. 5.
+A selection of the input sequence and the corresponding output sequence of the DNF in this setup is shown in Figure 5.

+In the top row the DNF input amplitude (i.e., intensity) S(x) is shown for contact orientations along the vertical axis of the plot for a given point in time (horizontal axis).
+The dark regions encode high input amplitudes at the corresponding contact orientation (vertical axis), see the gray-level bars on the right of the figure.
+The corresponding output of the DNF for the converged IP parameters is shown in the bottom row of Figure 5.

-It is noticeable that the processing by the DNF results in a "sharpened" version of the input, where the structure is preserved.
-The IP hyper-parameter μ determines how "sensitive" the DNF is with respect to the input: for $\mu = 0.1$ peaks are only generated for the highest input intensities, for a mean of $\mu = 0.2$ the DNF generates more peaks in time which also tend to last longer.
+It is noticeable, that the processing by the DNF results in a "sharpened" version of the input, where the structure is preserved.
+The IP hyper-parameter $\mu$ determines how "sensitive" the DNF is with respect to the input: for $\mu = 0.1$ peaks are only generated for the highest input intensities, for a mean of $\mu = 0.2$ the DNF generates more peaks in time which also tend to last longer.
 The difference in the converged parameters between the two cases is a decrease of the gain a of 0.06 (-10%) and an increase of the bias b by 0.5 (+15%).

-356 4.2 Varying the input distribution
+4.2.
+Varying the Input Distribution

 In the following set of experiments the impact of a sudden change in the input distribution is analyzed.
-This could result e.g. from tactile exploration of a new object with different geometry (i.e. circularity distribution), changes in the tactile exploration speed or strategy.
-For this the input sequence is presented for four cycles (i.e. 20 minutes in the experimental setup) in order to let the IP parameter adaptation converge.
-After the 20th minute, the input amplitude S(x) is manipulated in its variance (scaled) or its mean (shifted).
-Then the parameter adaptation by IP is analyzed for the succeeding 30 minutes.
-The results of this evaluation are shown in the Figs. 6-9.
+This could result e.g., from tactile exploration of a new object with different geometry (i.e., circularity distribution) or changes in the tactile exploration speed or strategy.
+For this the input sequence is presented for four cycles (i.e., 20 min in the experimental setup) in order to let the IP parameter adaptation converge.
+After the 20th min, the input is manipulated in its variance (scaled) or its mean (shifted).
+Then the parameter adaptation by IP is analyzed for the succeeding 30 min.
+The results of this evaluation are shown in the Figures 6-8.